 A cousin of Carrara marble, Bianco Venato is also quarried in the Massa and Carrara province of Tuscany, Italy.
 While it’s a white marble with grey and black veining, its veining differs from traditional Carrara marbles as its veins are more irregular and less uniform.
 This quality makes it one of the pricier standard marbles, but still nothing that breaks the bank, coming in at around $55-$75 per sq. ft.

-Like all commodities, marble comes in a wide range of varieties, some more common or rarer than others.
+Like all commodities, marble countertops come in a wide range of varieties, some more common or rarer than others.
 If you’re looking to upgrade your countertops in a manner that elevates the entire feel of the room, then exploring some premium marble options makes sense.